stefan11111/rootdo/README.md

 # RootDO Minimal

-This project aims to be a very slim alternative to sudo, doas and the original rootdo.
+This project aims to be a very slim alternative to sudo, doas and the original RootDO.

+Unlike the original project, this has way fewer lines of code.
+Any configuration is made by editing the sourcecode.
+The configuration file is rdo.h, but any desired features can be patched into rdo.c.
+After editing rdo.h the program must be recompiled.
+Doing things this way is more efficient than having a separate config file. rdo.h is well commented and the code base is very small, so the source code if the documentation.

 ### Installation